vivoavriro/qantas-wines/README.md

 - I **downloaded product images** from production instead of using random images.
 - We could also implement **srcset** for responsive images, enhancing **performance and quality**.
-- Additionally, a skeleton loader could be implemented to improve the loading experience.
-However, for an even smoother experience, optimizations such as preloading nearby items or progressive image loading may also be considered.
+- Additionally, a skeleton loader could be implemented to improve the loading experience. also to enhance initial page load time we could add lazy loading to img tag.

 ### **11\.
 Adding e2e test
 - To enhance the testing coverage, we can integrate Cypress or any other prefered framework for E2E testing.
 Cypress provides a robust framework for testing user interactions and application workflows.